2 minutes read

 Vintage Bathtubs Are Only As Attractive as Their Finish

 Simply put, a rusted, worn, faded, or chipped finish on your vintage tub will take something that could be an elegant focal point for your bathroom and turn it into an eyesore.
-If your vintage clawfoot or pedestal tub isn’t looking like an inviting place to take a bath, it’s probably time to consider resurfacing the tub.
+A dull or damaged clawfoot bathtub not only detracts from the room’s overall look but can also impact the quality of your bathing experience.
+If your vintage tub isn’t looking like an inviting place to unwind, it’s probably time to consider resurfacing.

 Resurfacing Can Be an Intensive Job